 “Can we do other asana [yoga poses] besides just upward dog, downward dog all the time?” chirped an older woman right as our instructor had settled us into our first child’s pose in this morning’s yoga class.
 I’m not very fond of this woman.
 She is sour and cranky and doesn’t have much respect for other people’s personal space.
 (She once sandwiched her mat between me and the woman next to me when there was plenty of room around us.
 I practically had my foot in her face until I moved.)
 On the surface she seemed to be complaining about the sequence my teacher used every class.
 It’s a vinyasa style built on the sun salutations A and B sequences, which include a lot of upward and downward dogs.
 Unlike other teachers I’ve had he rarely varies from his routine and instead challenges us to be present and heighten our awareness of how our bodies feel in the poses.

 I wondered what was really driving her question–was it cultural?
 (She is from another country and doesn’t have sweet-as-pecan-pie genteel southern manners like we do here in Texas.
 We’ll still stab you in the back, but you’d never know it.)
 Had something happened earlier that morning to put her in a bad mood?
 She is rather frail and often struggles to keep up.
 Was she really just frustrated with her own body’s limitations and was taking out her anger on the teacher?
-Or was it simply because she had passed gas VERY loudly right just a few seconds earlier and wanted to distract the class with her question lest we erupt into giggles?
-We did laugh anyway when she asked her question.
+We all giggled when she asked her question.

 “Everybody sit up, I want you to ask the rest of the class and see if they feel the same way,” my teacher barked.
 No one laughed at that point.
 I detected a slight amount of irritation in his voice and wondered how he was going to handle the situation.
 He went on to ask some pointed questions and explain the reasoning behind why he takes us through the same vinyasa sequence every time–to build heat within the body to prepare us to safely move into deeper poses, not to mention that it was a tried and true sequence passed down by the great yoga teachers of India.
 He said that students are welcomed and encouraged to modify poses for our own physical needs.
 He made his point without being defensive or ridiculing the old woman, even thanking her for her question, but I could also tell that he was staying firm in his belief in the power of his chosen form of yoga practice.
 He wasn’t going to throw it all away and go back to the drawing board just because one student complained.